-- Ask the Academic Manager to describe how the center informs students, at the time of enrollment into high school programs, of the military branches requirements.
-Does the center provide students with additional opportunities to complete course work that will supplement their diplomas if this is required by the military? - ➤ Pre-assessment, print out an active student roster and randomly select at least 10 percent of the student population.
-Conduct a review of these ePCDPs to see if counselors are using this to develop an individualized plan for students.
-Do staff members and students understand the PCDP?
+➤ Pre-assessment, print out an active student roster and randomly select at least 10 percent of the student population.
+Conduct a review of the Evaluation of Student Progress to see if counselors are using this to develop an individualized goals for students.
+Do staff members and students understand the process for ESPs?

-0 1 2 3 4 5 6 7 8 9 Unsatisfactory Mar ginal Satisfa actory Very Good Excep tional
+0 1 2 3 4 5 6 7 8 9

-Rationale for Rating:
+Unsatis factory Marg ginal Satisf actory Very ry Good Exceptiona otional

+Rationa le for Rat ing: